boushib/vehicly/README.md

-# vehiclesStoreFrontend
+# Vehicly

-A vehicles online store project, for the **Web Services** class in my master degree at High Tech Rabat.
+This is the frontend for _Vehicly_, a vehicles online store.

 Backend: <https://github.com/boushib/vehiclesStoreAPI>